opportunity-hack/2020-summer-volunteer-internship/README.md

 3. Making connections with you

 # Projects
-These projects come from our years of experince working with non-profits, we sought to generalize the problems we see in order to impact many non-profits, so although you'll see a few called out, we intend for these solutions to be used at scale, globally, at a relatively inexpensive price point.
+These projects come from our years of experience working with non-profits, we sought to generalize the problems we see in order to impact many non-profits, so although you'll see a few called out, we intend for these solutions to be used at scale, globally, at a relatively inexpensive price point.

 ## 1. Digitize Paper Forms